We’re working to understand which trees provide more cooling to Los Angeles and minimize water loss.

 The four study regions of Resilient Trees 2.0

 Operation Resilient Trees (July 2015 – present)

 During Resilient Trees 1.0 (July 2015-May 2016), community scientists collected measurements on 10 different tree species across a 150 mile-long geographical gradient in order to better understand each species’ water use, cooling benefit, and physiological performance in each climate zone.
 Resilient Trees 2.0 (July-December 2016) continued this work with almost 400 tree measurements on a new set of 10 species.
 Resilient Trees 3.0 (January-June 2017) will focus on another set of 10 species, culminating in valuable research on 30 species of urban trees that are potentially “climate-ready.”

 Operation Tree Canopy (August 2014-2015)

-Citizen scientists collected on-the-ground data to corroborate NASA aerial imagery of the study region.
-Recording tree species, health, size, and taking a physical sample of each tree’s leaves, citizen scientists provided essential ground-truthing for the climate, land cover, and temperature models being developed from NASA’s data.
+Community scientists collected on-the-ground data to corroborate NASA aerial imagery of the study region.
+Recording tree species, health, size, and taking a physical sample of each tree’s leaves, community scientists provided essential ground-truthing for the climate, land cover, and temperature models being developed from NASA’s data.